-Nitrogen encourages the growth of more vines but not flowers.
-If the soil contains too much of it, consider balancing it with phosphorous to press flowers.
+Nitrogen encourages the growth of more vines and root systems, but not flowers.
+If the soil contains too much nitrogen, consider balancing it with phosphorous to press flowers.

 How Can You Tell if a Pumpkin Flower Is Pollinated?

-One sure way to determine if your pumpkin flower has been pollinated is to experiment.
+One sure way to determine if your pumpkin flower has been pollinated is to experiment for the best results.
 When the blooms open in the morning, snip a male flower from its mother and remove the petals, to expose the anthers.

 Using this anther, dab pollen on various female flowers.
-If pollination occurs, the ovary will grow, and the pollen will develop into seeds.
+You could also use a cotton bud.
+If pollination occurs, the ovary will grow, given enough time, and the pollen will develop into seeds.
 If it is poorly pollinated, the flower will fall off the vine.